ojmuribe/ESPPlcTimer2/METHODS.md

 ## tin

-tin is the timer activation input.
+"tin" is the timer activation input.

-tin has a set method and a get method.
+"tin" has a set method and a get method.

 ### Set method: